ImageMagick/Usage-Markdown/color_mods/index.md

 This operator is particularly well suited to extracting the midtone gray colors from images.

-For example here I use very strong [Sigmoidal Contrast](#sigmoidal) operation to produce a sort of 'fuzzy' threshold at 70% gray.
+For example, here I use very strong [Sigmoidal Contrast](#sigmoidal) operation to produce a sort of 'fuzzy' threshold at 70% gray.
 I then [Solarize](#solarize) the result to generate a fuzzy-spike rather than a fuzzy-threshold.
 A final level adjustment then brings the spike to maximum brightness to generate a 'filament' effect.